Siliegia/SIGMA/vignettes/Guide_to_sigma.md

 ```

 Now, to determine if the clustrs with a high clusterability measure have
-variances that are meaningful for yyou to sub-cluster, have a look at
+variances that are meaningful for you to sub-cluster, have a look at the
-the variance driving genes, which will tell you which genes cause the
+variance driving genes, which will tell you which genes cause the signal
-signal to appear.
-For example, if genes are only related to
+to appear.
+For example, if genes are only related to differentiation,
-differentiation, then sub-clustering might not be necessary but could be
+then sub-clustering might not be necessary but could be of interest.
-of interest.

 ``` r
 #See which genes cause variances in the data